gwu-libraries/ensembl-gwu-23/index.md

 <h2 id="learning-objectives">Learning Objectives</h2>
 <ul>
-<li>Navigate Ensembl using the web browser platform.
+<li>Navigate Ensembl using the web browser platform.</li>
-<li>Access main data types in Ensembl: genomes, genes, genetic variation, regulatory features and comparative genomics
+<li>Access main data types in Ensembl: genomes, genes, genetic variation, regulatory features and comparative genomics</li>
-<li>View genomic regions and manipulate the view to add features.
+<li>View genomic regions and manipulate the view to add features.</li>
-<li>Explore information about genes and their sequences.
+<li>Explore information about genes and their sequences.</li>
-<li>Analyze genomic variants and associated phenotypes and your own variation data using the Variant Effect Predictor (VEP).
+<li>Analyze genomic variants and associated phenotypes and your own variation data using the Variant Effect Predictor (VEP).</li>
-<li>View homologous genes and genomic regions.
+<li>View homologous genes and genomic regions.</li>
-<li>View functional elements involved in gene regulation and their activity in different cell types.
+<li>View functional elements involved in gene regulation and their activity in different cell types.</li>
-<li>Export gene data in bulk using BioMart.
+<li>Export gene data in bulk using BioMart.</li></ul>

 {% comment%}